agilepro/software-craftsmanship/docs/Management/Source Management/source22-excessive-branching.md

 ## Recency is Important

 It will always be the case that different programmers will create conflicting code, either bug or design issues.
 They must be resolved.
 It is quite easy to resolve a problem that is caught on the day it was created.
 The developers involved have all the specifics about the implementation already in mind.
 All the rational behind shy they took a certain approach are in memory.
 It is easy to remember all the specifics about the changes that were made.
-If the merge is made every day, then there is only one day’s worth of changes to remember.
+If the merge is made every day, then there is only one day's worth of changes to remember.

 The problem with working on branches is that it moves the merge to be many days or weeks later than when the coding was done.
 A programmer writes code on Aug 1, and merges on Sept 15, may have forgotten significant details about the changes by that time.
 It is far less likely to notice that a problem (unless a test fails) and even if the problem is found, it is far more likely that important details that are necessary to make the code correct would be forgotten.